-Based on the Corporation's average return on equity of 9.63% for the three fiscal years ended June 30, 2003, Mr. Washkewicz and the other executive officers received a payment under the 2001-02-03 LTIP in the form of either restricted shares and/or credits to their EDP accounts in an amount equal to the value of the restricted shares earned, as reported in the "LTIP Payouts" column of the Summary Compensation Table on page 9.
-Such payment represents 45.38% of the target payment that would have been achieved had the Corporation achieved its return on equity goal of 14% during such period.
+As a result, Mr. Washkewicz and the other executive officers received a payment under the 2002-03-04 LTIP in the form of either restricted shares and/or credits to their EDP accounts in an amount equal to the value of the restricted shares earned, as reported in the "LTIP Payouts" column of the Summary Compensation Table on page 11.
+Such payment represents a total payout of 174.74% of the target payment that would have been achieved had the Corporation merely ranked in the 55th percentile among its peers in each of the LTIP performance measures for fiscal 2004.

-During fiscal year 2003, Mr. Washkewicz and the other executive officers also received a long-term incentive award as described in the LTIP Table on page 11 and a stock option grant as reported in the Option Grants Table on page 10.
+During fiscal year 2004, Mr. Washkewicz and the other executive officers also received a long-term incentive award as described in the LTIP Table on page 13 and a stock option grant as reported in the Option Grants Table on page 12.

-The Chief Executive Officer or the Committee may, from time to time, provide other forms of compensation to the Corporation's executive officers which may be tailored to specific circumstances that exist at that time and which are consistent with the overall compensation policies of the Corporation and the Committee.
+The Chief Executive Officer or the Committee may, from time to time, authorize other forms of compensation to the Corporation's executive officers which may be tailored to specific circumstances that exist at that time and which are consistent with the overall compensation policies of the Corporation and the Committee.